3-Month-Old Baby Development: Getting Into a Groove

 By this stage, your little one’s communication repertoire may also include smiling spontaneously and in response to your smile, imitating your facial expressions, and making a whole range of bubbly or raspberry sounds.

-Personality: Your Baby's First ‘Conversations’
+Behaviour and Personality: Your Baby's First ‘Conversations’

 Watching your baby's personality emerge is one of the great joys of parenthood.

 Have you noticed that your little one is smiling more and responding to your voice?
-That's great!
-It's likely that your baby really enjoys playtime with you and others, and is now better able to express this enjoyment with their face and whole body.
+That's great!It's likely that your baby really enjoys playtime with you and others and is now better able to express this enjoyment with their face and whole body.
 Your baby may even start to imitate some of your movements and facial expressions.

 Your little one may now be having ‘conversations’ with you too, made up of back-and-forth exchanges of sounds, smiles and gestures.
-These little ‘chats’ are not just fun, but also help build your baby’s trust in you and boost their self-esteem.
+These little ‘chats’ are not just fun but also help build your baby’s trust in you and boost their self-esteem.

 Babies make their needs known in different ways.
 As a parent, you'll soon get to know these subtle (and not-so-subtle) cues.
 For example, you’ll be able to tell from your baby’s cries and body language when they are hungry, uncomfortable, or simply bored and need a toy to play with.

-Activities to Support Your 3-Month-Old Baby's Development
+Activities and Development Tips to Support Your 3-Month-Old Baby

 Follow your GP’s personalised advice when it comes to activities that foster your 3-month-old newborn baby’s development.
 These will help your little one master the skills needed to roll, sit and hold their head up, and will also help promote cognitive and sensory development.
 Here are some examples of what you could try: